parischap/configs/README.md

 - run `pnpm update-config-files` at the target package root.
 Alternatively, in a monorepo, you can run `pnpm update-all-config-files` at the root of the monorepo.
 - run `pnpm build`

+Compared to vscode, jiti has the advantage of not reading `tsconfig.json`

 When a package is built, you can push it to github.
 Upon creating a new release, the `publish` github workflow will automatically publish the package to npm if this is a public package (see github.workflows.publish.template.ts).